Mimicradel/documentation/docs/remote-rpi-setup.md

-# How to Setup a Raspberry Pi for Remote Access
+# How to Set Up a Raspberry Pi for Remote Access

 ## Prerequisites

-1. A raspberry pi (rpi)
+1. A Raspberry Pi (RPi)
-2. Network admin or authorization to assign static ip addresses
+2. Network administrator access or authorization to assign static IP addresses

 ## Network Setup

-1. Assign any ip address to the rpi but be sure to keep a record of it.
-As an example in this doc we will use `<RPI_ADDR>`.
+1. Assign an IP address to the RPi and record it for future reference.
+For this guide, we'll use `<RPI_ADDR>` as a placeholder.
-2. Ensure that this network is public facing so that `<RPI_ADDR>` can be pinged from the internet.
+2. Ensure the network is publicly accessible so that `<RPI_ADDR>` can be pinged from the internet.
-3. Send an email or write to IT services.
-Here is an example:
+3. Contact your IT services department to request a static IP address.
+Here's an example email template:

 ```txt
 Hello ITS Team,